r542809120/rust-tutorial/README.md

 # TODO

-- [ ] move all TODOs from the code to GitHub
+- [ ] move all TODOs from the code and the README to GitHub
 - [ ] clean the documentation with some kind of Doxygen
 - [ ] find a way to **lint** the code
 - [ ] add a script to compile everything
 - [ ] add a script to clean everything (rm \*~ for example)
 - [ ] use `format!("{}");` in most of the examples
+- [ ] rename the files properly